kagancetin/MultiWasm/README.md

 8- Now go https://localhost:(Your port).
 It's work!
 Let's continue.
 (If you see error something could gone wrong.
 Check the orders.)

-9- It's time to create our second blazor webassembly project and reference this.
+9- It's time to create our second Blazor web assembly project and reference this.

 ```
 dotnet new blazorwasm -o MultiWasm.Admin